UTKARSH007d/enterprise-ai-kms/README.md

 # Enterprise AI Knowledge Management System

-An AI-powered enterprise knowledge management platform that allows organizations to securely manage internal documents and provides employees with an AI assistant capable of answering questions using information retrieved from approved company documents.
+An AI-powered enterprise knowledge management platform that enables organizations to securely manage internal documents and provides employees with an AI assistant capable of answering questions using information retrieved from approved company documents.

 The system uses Retrieval-Augmented Generation (RAG) to retrieve relevant information from the organization's knowledge base before generating AI responses.